 - Configurable number of Cores (1 to 8).
-In the case where more than one core is selected, all cores are configured the same. - · Optional support for RISC-V user mode - Optional M, A, F, and D extensions - If M extension, configurable performance (1-cycle or 4-cycle) - Optional SiFive Custom Instruction Extension (SCIE)
+In the case where more than one core is selected, all cores are configured the same. - Optional support for RISC-V user mode - Optional M, F, D, B, and Zfh extensions - If M extension, configurable performance (1-cycle or 4-cycle) - Configurable base ISA (RV32I or RV32E) - Optional SiFive Custom Instruction Extension (SCIE)